MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fegetround-fesetround2.md

 ## Remarks

 Floating-point operations can use one of several rounding modes.
-These control which direction the results of floating-point operations are rounded toward when the results are stored.
-These are the names and behaviors of the floating-point rounding macros defined in \<fenv.h>:
+These modes control which direction the results of floating-point operations are rounded toward when the results are stored.
+Here are the names and behaviors of the floating-point rounding macros defined in \<fenv.h>:

 |Macro|Description|
 |-----------|-----------------|